Skip to content

 Extensibility Built-in scripting Plugin system (Phase 3)

-Use Case Dynamic config, scripting Static config loading
+Use Case Dynamic config, scripting Static config loading and YAML output

 Technical Details